Giovanni Luigi Fieschi

-Biography
+Early life

 The Fieschi were one of the prominent families of Liguria, first mentioned in the 10th century.
 Among his kin were popes (Innocent IV and Adrian V), many cardinals, a king of Sicily, three saints, and many generals and admirals of Genoa and other states.

-Sinibaldo Fieschi, his father, had been a close friend of Andrea Doria, and had rendered many service to the Genoese republic.
+Sinibaldo Fieschi, his father, had been a close friend of Andrea Doria, and had rendered many service to the Genoese Republic.
 On his death in 1532, Giovanni found himself at the age of nine the head of the family and possessor of immense estates.
 He was described as handsome, intelligent, of attractive manners and very ambitious.
-He married Eleonora Cybò, marchioness of Massa, in 1540, described as a woman of great beauty and influence.
+In 1540 he married Eleonora Cibo (1523–1594), a noblewoman of Ligurian-Tuscan origin, described as a woman of great beauty and influence: she was the daughter of the marquise of Massa and Carrara, Ricciarda Malaspina and, through her father Lorenzo Cybo, a great-granddaughter of Pope Innocent VIII and Lorenzo de' Medici.